mincho-js/mincho/packages/react/README.md

 <div css={maybeClass ?? "panel-fallback"} />
 ```

-The transform only treats syntactic `ObjectExpression` and `ArrayExpression` values, after transparent wrapper normalization, as static CSS rules.
-It does not evaluate identifiers, member expressions, imports, object variables, constants, or function calls into CSS rules.
-There is no static evaluation for identifier, member, call, or import-based CSS-rule discovery.
+The transform treats direct object/array syntax plus proven same-file or imported static `const` references as CSS rules.
+Unresolved identifiers, unsupported imports, calls, and runtime expressions remain class-value expressions when they are not proven CSS-rule candidates.

-### v2 Targets and Forwarding
+### Targets and Forwarding

 The transform accepts JSX identifiers and member-expression components, including intrinsic elements, custom React components, member-expression components such as `<motion.div />`, and custom elements.